 When to use it

 The five automated health factors are objective, but they miss things.
-Set a CSM Pulse when:
+Set a CSM Pulse when:- An executive sponsor just left the company

 - The customer mentioned they’re evaluating competitors